-imperatives, such as the reduction of GHG (greenhouse gas) emissions in Scope
+imperatives, such as the reduction of GHG (greenhouse gas) emissions in Scope 3, the handling of hazardous substances, and human rights issues.

-Establishment of the TOKYO KEIKI Group Sustainable Materials Procurement
+TOKYO KEIKI Group Sustainable Materials Procurement Policy

 -